jaapvandenhandel/AgOpenGPS_Boards/README.md

-# AgOpenGPS PCB and Firmware Repository
+# AgOpenGPS Hardware and Firmware Repository

 Click on the green "Code" button above and select "Download Zip" to download the entire support folder.